Production, Circulation, and Drainage

 Biomedical illustration & design

 Toronto Notes 2019

-This illustration was created collaboratively with Nati Chen for the forthcoming 2019 publication of Toronto Notes, a study reference for the Canadian MCCQE and USMLE Step II medical licensing exams.
+This illustration was created collaboratively with Nati Chen for the 2019 publication of Toronto Notes, a study reference for the Canadian MCCQE and USMLE Step II medical licensing exams.
 The theme of atherosclerosis provided by the client.
 Upon this basis, we conceptualized, laid out, and created an illustration depicting plaque rupture and subsequent thrombosis in an artherosclerotic artery.

 Client: Toronto Notes

 Research & Conceptualization

 Thumbnails of cover composition and layout options were created and then presented in thumbnail sketches for our clients' review and selection.
 A comprehensive sketch was drafted for the selected thumbnail.
 Drafting of the comprehensive sketch was guided by research on the pathogenesis of artherosclerosis and on the cellular components of blood.

 Rough 3D models of blood components were created in ZBrush and Cinema 4D and used as reference for the comprehensive sketch and eventually the final render.